rigellago2013/http-monitor-server/README.md

 ### Future improvements

-<p> Pagination, where more items are automatically loaded as the user clicks the pages.
-This can provide a more fluid experience, especially for content-heavy applications. </p>
+<p> Pagination, where more items are automatically loaded as the user clicks the pagination buttons, this can provide a more fluid experience, especially for content-heavy applications. </p>
 <p> Search and Filter Integration: Combine pagination with search and filter functionality to allow users to narrow down results and navigate through a smaller, more relevant dataset.  </p>
 <p> Websockets for realtime data fetching that uses less memory usage.   </p>